charlesdedampierre/cultura/1-cultura_database_creation/README.md

 The ETL Process is in the directory [raw_to_db](raw_to_db/) where the main function is in the [enricher_pipeline.py](raw_to_db/raw_to_json/enricher_pipeline.py).
 This pipeline takes the different CSV files extracted from Wikidata and creates a unified Pydantic Datamodel (saved as JSON).

+Those files muse be added in raw_to_db.
+They can be found here (<https://osf.io/wkyxz>) and the repo needs to be unzipped.

 Then the Pydantic model is transformed into a structured database.
 The transformation from JSON Pydantic Datamodel to the final SQLite3 Database is in the notebook [json_to_db.ipynb](raw_to_db/1.%20json_to_db.ipynb).

 Then the subset of individuals kept is made thought the following notebook: [json_to_db.ipynb](raw_to_db/2.%20clean_individuals.ipynb)